 The idea of more content from Martin is a welcome one considering the success of Game of Thrones.
 However, fans are also concerned that the new contract will distract the author from finishing the sixth novel in his A Song of Ice and Fire book series.

 The Winds of Winter continues to be the most highly-awaited novel.
 Martin was initially set to complete the book before Game of Thrones ends.
-However, the writer has yet to confirm the novel's release date or offer an update on its status.
+The Winds of Winter release date is constantly being delayed.
 Nevertheless, we wait and hope that it will be completed soon.

 What do you think of George R.R.
 Martin working on more content for HBO and HBO Max?
 Sound off in the comments below.